Mind the (DH) Gap! A Contrast in Risky Choices Between Reasoning and Conversational LLMs: Additional Study Design Details

 \subsubsection{Prospect Theory}

-Our parametric model is largely the same as the one adopted by \citet{wang2025prospect}, which in turn follows a standard prospect theory model from prior literature.
-Within this framework, decision-making is modeled via two distinct components: a \textit{value function} $v(x)$ that maps objective outcomes to subjective utility, and a \textit{probability weighting function} $w(p)$ that accounts for the non-linear perception of probabilities.
+Our parametric model builds upon the framework adopted by \citet{wang2025prospect}, which follows a standard prospect theory model from prior literature.
+In this framework, decision-making is modeled via two distinct components: a \textit{value function} $v(x)$ that maps objective outcomes to subjective utility, and a \textit{probability weighting function} $w(p)$ that accounts for the non-linear perception of probabilities, combined with a stochastic choice rule.
+We consider two parameterizations: a \textit{standard} formulation with a loss aversion coefficient $\lambda$ and a single decisiveness parameter $\beta$, and a \textit{dual-beta} (generalized power value model~\cite{peterson2021using}) specification that replaces these with domain-specific decisiveness parameters $\beta_{\text{gain}}$ and $\beta_{\text{loss}}$.
+We describe the dual-beta specification below; the standard formulation differs only in the value function and choice rule, as detailed at the end of this section.

-Subjective utility is formalized via the \textbf{value function}, $v(x)$, which assesses payoffs relative to a neutral reference point (fixed at zero in this study).
-To accommodate the distinct psychological processing of gains ($x\geq0$) and losses ($x<0$), we employ the following piecewise formulation:
+Subjective utility is formalized via the \textbf{value function}, $v(x)$.
+In the dual-beta specification, we utilize a symmetric power function:

-This functional form is modulated by two principal parameters: $\sigma$ (risk preference), governing the curvature and thus the marginal sensitivity to payoff magnitude; and $\lambda$ (loss aversion), a coefficient that amplifies the disutility of losses relative to equivalent gains.
+This functional form is modulated by the curvature parameter $\sigma$ (risk preference), governing the marginal sensitivity to payoff magnitude.

-To capture the non-linear distortion of objective probabilities $p$ into subjective decision weights, we utilize a \textbf{probability weighting function}.
-We adopt the canonical specification introduced by \citet{Kahneman1979PT}:
+To capture the non-linear distortion of objective probabilities $p$ into subjective decision weights, we utilize the canonical \textbf{probability weighting function} introduced by \citet{Kahneman1979PT}:

 where the parameter $\gamma$ modulates the curvature of the weighting function.

 The aggregate utility for a binary prospect in the form $P = (x, p; y, q)$ is defined as follows: